dlccyes/CollegeNotes/docs/software-development/Go.md

 }
 ```

-If you look at its raw query, it still makes 2 seperate query for `Project` & `Incident` table, but at least you don't have to handle it youself.
+If you look at its raw query, it still makes 2 separate queries for `Project` & `Incident` table, but at least you don't have to handle it yourself.

 ### Set a nullable field back to null